agrc/gis.utah.gov/_posts/2018-12-06-submit-new-trails-for-governors-1000-miles-campaign.md

 _And, tracking progress is just one of our responsibilities._ **We can also provide strategic planning, technical assistance, and connections to financial resources**, so communities can begin or continue developing bicycling in their area.

+{% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.bikeutah text="If you would like help improving the bicycle infrastructure in your community or have other questions, please contact" %}{% endcapture %}

 We want to help you and your community build family-friendly bicycle infrastructure!
-If you would like help improving the bicycle infrastructure in your community or have other questions, please contact [Chris Wiltsie](mailto:chris@bikeutah.org).
+If you would like help improving the bicycle infrastructure in your community or have other questions, please contact {{ contact | strip_newlines }}